jasonfly07/jasonfly07.github.io/_posts/2015-8-26-document-scanner.md

 ![_config.yml]({{ site.baseurl }}/images/document-scanner/sf4.png)

-However, there's a scenario that will potentially break this approach: if there's a diagonal line lying on the document, that line will likely intersect with one of the borders **outside the quadrilateral**.
+However, there's one scenario that will potentially break this approach: if there's a diagonal line lying on the document, that line will likely intersect with one of the borders **outside the quadrilateral**.

 **Is there a way to detect the lines other than Hough transform?**
 I've also tried RANSAC + linear square fit, and the results are comparable.
 I eventually pick Hough transform simply because it's fewer lines in Matlab.

 **I ran your Matlab script with my own image; it doesn't work at all!**
 There're mainly 2 factors that will mess up the segmentation: the resolution of Hough transform and the threshold on gradient magnitude.
 Try tweaking those values, or resize your image to similar resolution as the postcard example.

 Besides that, there might be other bugs/design overlook, and you're more than welcome to test the pipeline yourself and improve its robustness.